-Special Education Needs and Disabilities
+Special Education Needs and Disabilities (SEND)

 Kingsway Primary School has a named Special Educational Needs and Disabilities Coordinator and a named Governor responsible for Special educational needs and disabilities.
 (SEND).

 They ensure that the Kingsway Special Educational Needs and Disabilities policy works within the guidelines and inclusion policies of the Code of Practice (2014), the Children and Families Act 2014, the Local Education Authority, and other policies current within the school.

 All children and young people with SEND are valued, respected and are equal members of the school.
 As such, provision for pupils with SEND is a matter for the school as a whole.
 All teachers are teachers of pupils with SEND.
 The governing body, Headteacher, SENDCO and all other members of staff have important responsibilities.

 Kingsway Primary School also recognises that pupil performance and well-being are synonymous.
 Children cannot learn if they do not feel safe or if health problems create barriers to learning.